Daeodon

-Daeodon is an extinct genus of entelodont even-toed ungulates that inhabited North America about 23 to 20 million years ago during the latest Oligocene and earliest Miocene.
-The type species is Daeodon shoshonensis, described by a very questionable holotype by Cope.
-Some authors synonimize it with Dinohyus hollandi and several other species (see below), but due to the lack of diagnostic material, this is questionable at best.
+Daeodon is an extinct genus of entelodont even-toed ungulates that inhabited North America about 29 to 15.97 million years ago from the early Oligocene to late early Miocene.
+The type species is Daeodon shoshonensis, described from a very fragmentary holotype by Cope.
+Some authors synonymize it with Dinohyus hollandi and several other species (see below), but due to the lack of diagnostic material, this may be questionable.

-Another large member of this family, similar in size to Daeodon, is the Asian Paraentelodon, but it is known by very incomplete material.
+Another large member of this family, possibly larger than Daeodon, is the Asian Paraentelodon, but it is known by very incomplete material.

 Taxonomy

 The genus Daeodon was erected by the American anatomist and paleontologist Edward Drinker Cope in 1878.
 He classified it as a perissodactyl and thought that it was closely related to Menodus.
-This classification persisted until the description of "Elotherium" calkinsi in 1905, a very similar and much more complete animal from the same rocks, which was promptly assigned as a species of Daeodon by Peterson (1909).
+This classification persisted until the description of "Elotherium" calkinsi in 1905, a very similar and much more complete animal from the same rocks, which was promptly assigned as a species of Dynohyus by Peterson (1909).
 This led to Daeodon's reclassification as a member of the family Entelodontidae.
 The exact relationships between Daeodon and other entelodonts are not well understood; some authors (Lucas et al., 1998) consider the greater morphological similarity of Daeodon to Paraentelodon rather than to earlier North American entelodonts, like Archaeotherium, as evidence for Daeodon being a descendant from a Late Oligocene immigration of large Asian entelodonts to North America.
 However, the existence of distinct specimens of Archaeotherium showing characters reminiscent of those present in both Paraentelodon and Daeodon raises the possibility of both genera actually descending from a North American common ancestor.
 Although not specified in Cope's original description, the name Daeodon comes from the Greek words daios, meaning "hostile" or "dreadful" and odon, meaning "teeth".

 Species

-The type species of Daeodon is D. shohonensis, which is based on a fragment of a lower jaw from the John Day Formation of Oregon.
+The type species of Daeodon is D. shoshonensis, which is based on a fragment of a lower jaw from the John Day Formation of Oregon.
 Several other species were assigned to the genus in the subsequent decades, like D. calkinsi, D. mento and D. minor.
 Since 1945, it had been suggested that two other taxa were actually junior synonyms of Daeodon, but the formalization of this referral didn't take place until the work of Lucas et al. (1998).
 Ammodon leidyanum, named by Cope's rival, O. C. Marsh, and Dinohyus hollandi, a complete skeleton from the Agate Springs quarry of Nebraska, were found to be indistinguishable from each other and in turn both were indistinguishable from D. shoshonensis.
 With the exception of D. calkinsi, which was tentatively excluded from Daeodon, the other previously recognized species of Daeodon were also synonymized to D. shoshonensis.
 That same year, an obscure entelodont, Boochoerus humerosum, was also synonymized to Daeodon by Foss and Fremd (1998) and, albeit its status as a distinct species was retained, they note that the differences could still be attributed to individual or population variation or sexual dimorphism.